ciselab/CPS_repo_mining/analysis/grbl.md

 axes from moving.
 Meaning, if one of the limit switches engages before the other, we stop that one axes and keep moving the other.
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Hard-coded-timing
 ### Keyword
 faster
 ### Note
+Homing debounce delay increased from 100 to 250.

 ## Commit #40
 ### Hash